 Limited-stage disease is generally treated with an abbreviated chemotherapy regimen of doxorubicin (Adriamycin), bleomycin, vinblastine, and dacarbazine (ABVD) with or without radiation therapy Radiation Therapy for Cancer Radiation therapy can cure many cancers (see also Overview of Cancer Therapy), particularly those that are localized or that can be completely encompassed within a radiation field.
 Radiation... read more .
 In patients with bulky mediastinal disease, chemotherapy may be of longer duration or of a different type, and radiation therapy is often included.

 Advanced-stage disease may be treated based on the findings of one of two large randomized trials.
-In the RATHL (Response-Adapted Therapy in Advanced Hodgkin Lymphoma) trial, patients were treated with ABVD, and those who had a negative PET scan after 2 cycles received 4 additional cycles with AVD (no bleomycin), while those who had a positive PET scan were escalated to BEACOPP (bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, and prednisone—1 Treatment references Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
+In the RATHL (Response-Adapted Therapy in Advanced Hodgkin Lymphoma) trial, patients were treated with ABVD, and those who had a negative PET scan after 2 cycles received 4 additional cycles with AVD (no bleomycin), while those who had a positive PET scan were escalated to BEACOPP (bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, and prednisone [ 1 Treatment references Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
+Symptoms... read more ]).
+In the ECHELON-1 trial, patients treated with AVD plus the anti-CD30 antibody-drug conjugate brentuximab vedotin had superior outcomes to patients treated with ABVD, with higher-risk younger patients appearing to benefit more (2, 3 Treatment references Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
 Symptoms... read more ).
-In the ECHELON-1 trial, patients treated with AVD plus the anti-CD30 antibody-drug conjugate brentuximab vedotin had superior outcomes to patients treated with ABVD, with higher-risk younger patients appearing to benefit more (2 Treatment references Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
-Symptoms... read more ).
+Bleomycin is generally avoided in patients >60 years due to increased risk of pulmonary toxicity, and optimal management of older or frail patients is not standardized.

 Multiple second-line chemotherapy regimens are considered acceptable for patients who are not cured with first-line therapy.
-For patients who achieve a good response to second-line therapy, high-dose chemotherapy and autologous stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers (leukemias, lymphomas, myeloma) and other hematologic disorders... read more should be considered.
+For patients who achieve a good response to second-line therapy, high-dose chemotherapy and autologous stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more should be considered, while non-responders may be candidates for subsequent lines of therapy or allogeneic stem cell transplantation.

-Brentuximab vedotin and the checkpoint inhibitors nivolumab and pembrolizumab are used for treatment of patients with Hodgkin lymphoma who have received at least 2 prior forms of therapy.
+Brentuximab vedotin and the checkpoint inhibitors nivolumab and pembrolizumab can be used for treatment of patients with Hodgkin lymphoma who have received at least 2 prior forms of therapy but are increasingly being used in second-line regimens.

 1. Johnson P, Federico M, Kirkwood A, et al: Adapted treatment guided by interim PET-CT scan in advanced Hodgkin's lymphoma.
 N Engl J Med 374(25):2419– 2429, 2016.